mcorso21/JavaChatroom/README.md

-Simple server with client to host a chat room.
+Simple server/client for hosting/connecting to a chat room.